 Increased economic opportunity from locally made uniforms and school improvements from the Parent Contribution Fund create strong and stable communities.

-It was you, our donors, who made this our best year EVER.
+It was you, our donors, who made this a GREAT year!

 When doing measurements, tailors noted many students had no underwear.
 Additionally, many of our partners have begun implementing menstrual hygiene programs but those were not helpful if the girls didn’t have underwear to attach the sanitary napkins to.
 We now provide underwear to all our students.